godaddy/gasket/packages/gasket-plugin-metadata/README.md

 ## Access

-Plugins and apps can read from the [metadata object] by accessing `gasket.metadata` in most lifecycles.
+Plugins and apps can read from the [metadata object] by using the `getMetadata` Gasket action.

 #### Access example

 Back to our example plugin, let's see how we can access details about an installed module, and put is some conditional logic.

 ```js
 // gasket-plugin-example.js